 Arkansas Discovery Network

 Each of the partners, together, is dedicated to providing the highest quality educational experience to the children, families and teachers of Arkansas.
-This is accomplished, in part, through a mobile museum vehicle, engaging interactive custom and rental exhibits, ongoing contact with advisory groups, teacher workshops, Tinkering Studios and mobile tinkering kits, and networking with other museums, libraries and community centers in the state and throughout the country.
+This is accomplished, in part, through a mobile museum vehicle, engaging interactive custom and rental exhibits, ongoing contact with advisory groups, teacher workshops, mobile making/tinkering kits, and networking with other museums, libraries and community centers in the state and throughout the country.
 All these efforts will contribute to a unique synergy of systems that cannot fail to improve the quality educational experiences in Arkansas.